 More information about all the projects announced by DOE today is available at the following link: https://science.osti.gov/sbir

-The Department of the Army Awards $256,000 for Small Business Research and Development to Wasatch Ionics LLC to develop a 3D printed reserve micro-battery architecture on the chip
+The Department of the Army Awards a $256,000 Phase I Small Business Innovation Research (SBIR) contract to Wasatch Ionics LLC to develop a 3D printed reserve micro-battery architecture on the chip

 [July 16, 2021] – Wasatch Ionics LLC has received a Phase I SBIR contract from the Department of the Army to develop Novel Miniature Reserve Batteries on the Chip.
 The Army has an increasing need for microscale reserve battery systems that can be integrated into electronic devices, sensors, and other power consuming components of munitions.
 These micro-battery systems must be able to operate in the harshest outdoor environments over a wide temperature range, be ready on very short notice with fast activation times, and must have extremely long shelf lives.
 In this project, Wasatch Ionics will develop a novel scalable reserve micro-battery architecture based on Direct Ink Writing (DIW), a type of 3D printing technology.
 This methodology can fabricate complex 3D objects via digitally controlled deposition of solvent-based inks directly onto a substrate with microscale precision.
 The reserve microbattery device will incorporate a fast activation mechanism, based on the use of a superhydrophobic structured membrane, that enables the separation of the electrolyte from the battery electrode materials, by capillary forces, until battery activation is triggered.